-The Queensland Government’s $500 million Land Restoration Fund aims to expand carbon farming in the state by supporting land-sector projects that deliver clear environmental and economic co-benefits.
+The Queensland Government’s $500 million Land Restoration Fund aims to expand carbon farming in the state by supporting land-sector projects that deliver clear environmental, social and economic co-benefits.

-Carbon farming refers to land management activities that reduce carbon emissions into the atmosphere.
-This can be achieved by planting trees, protecting native forest by reducing land clearing, managing bushfires through savanna burning and changing farming practices to increase soil carbon.
+Carbon farming refers to land management activities that avoid the release of greenhouse gases or increase the carbon stored in the land.
+This can be achieved by planting trees, protecting native forest by reducing land clearing, managing bushfires through savanna burning and changing practices to increase soil carbon.

 How will it work?

-The Land Restoration Fund seeks to support Queensland’s carbon farming future by supporting:
+The Land Restoration Fund seeks to develop Queensland’s carbon farming future by supporting:

-- Queensland-based carbon farming projects that deliver environmental and economic co-benefits
+- Queensland-based carbon farming projects that deliver environmental, social and economic co-benefits

 - research and development into emerging areas where Queensland has a comparative advantage to establish new carbon farming methods.

 The Land Restoration Fund will contribute to the Queensland Government’s commitment to reduce carbon emissions by at least 30% on 2005 levels by 2030 and reach zero net emissions by 2050.
 It will also improve water quality in Great Barrier Reef catchments, a key commitment in the Reef 2050 Long-Term Sustainability Plan.